ForgottenArbiter/forgottenarbiter.github.io/_posts/2022-12-03-Poe-Harvest-Mechanics.md

 * Einhar's Memory of the Sacred Grove does not affect the mechanics of spawning monsters from seeds or dropping lifeforce.
 It does increase the size of crops to 45-47 seeds, depending on their location in the Sacred Grove.
 Higher tier seeds also become more likely, but the specific mechanics behind this are unknown.
 On average, approximately three Tier-4 seeds will spawn across the four maps of a single memory.
 As with all memories, all Atlas passives will be disabled.
 * Boss monsters from T4 seeds have a small chance of dropping a valuable Sacred Blossom.
 The drop rate is unknown and may depend on hidden factors or have been adjusted throughout the Lake of Kalandra league.
 See #TODO HERE
 * I did not collect data on the chance of Harvest appearing in a map, but if you trust poedb, the base chance for Harvest is 8% and you can use the calculator [here](https://poedb.tw/us/Extra_Content#Extra_Content) to calculate the chance for any Atlas tree configuration.
+* Hopefully someday the devs can fix the bug where Harvest bosses never enter their summoning phase.
+I find that sometimes it helps to go really far away or leave the Sacred Grove and then come back, but this may just be placebo.

 # Optimal Harvest Farming